gosqasorg/home/README.md

 forge.

 ## Phase 4 - Cryptographically Strong Provenance, Q3, 2023 - PARTIAL
 GOSQAS now offers cryptographically strong provenance records and an easy ability to add to the provenance records.
 With a seal-in-hand and access to the internet, the key holder can add to the provenance record at no cost and little expense in time.
-There are up to 10,000 makers and manufacturers using the GOSQAS seal.

 ## Phase 5 - Expanding Usage, Q1, 2024 - UNDERWAY
 In phase 5, the GOSQAS system is maturing and the number of users is increasing.
 The GOSQAS seal is a visually recognized seal of quality worldwide.
 GOSQAS fights against counterfeits.
 Possibly decentralization of the database becomes advantageous.